 Flavoring-Related Lung Disease (Bronchiolitis Obliterans)

 Bronchiolitis obliterans (BO) is a severe lung disease that has been identified in workers who make microwave popcorn and in food flavorings, and more recently, in workers who roast coffee.
-BO is a rare lung disease characterized by fixed airways obstruction and fibrosis of the bronchioles.
-This disease can cause permanent impairment or death and has been a growing concern among industry, workers and labor advocates, public health officials, and government agencies.
+This disease can cause permanent impairment or death.

 The main symptoms of flavoring-related lung disease are a persistent cough, shortness of breath when using extra energy (such as walking fast or up a slight hill), and wheezing.
-The symptoms do not go away in the evenings, on weekends, and on vacations.
+The symptoms persist when away from work.
 They can start gradually and get worse over time, or they can suddenly be very severe.
 A worker may have early disease without any symptoms.

-Workers in flavoring or food production companies that use diacetyl should see a doctor to make sure that their health is not being affected.
-Companies that use diacetyl or diacetyl-containing flavorings should have a medical surveillance program to monitor their employees’ health to assure they do not develop flavoring-related lung disease.
+Companies that use diacetyl or diacetyl-containing flavorings should have a medical surveillance program to monitor their employees' health and lung function.
 In addition, they should take preventive measures to reduce exposure to diacetyl and other flavoring chemicals.
 See below for medical guidelines and prevention information.